BigIronDestroyer/Calc.Co/README.md

 make CalcCo
 ```

-This will compile all the neccesary files to build the CalcCo
+This will compile all the necessary files to build the CalcCo

 Afterwards to run the CalcCo program: